Comparing Credit Cards and Debit Cards

 Creditworthiness

-In order to get a credit card, you typically need a good credit score because must undergo an application process and a credit check.
+In order to get a credit card, you typically need a good credit score because you must undergo an application process and a credit check.
 People with low credit scores may not qualify for a line of credit from a financial institution, though they may be able to apply for a secured credit card, which requires a deposit.
-With debit cards, typically any consumer with a bank account can link a debit card to their funds with being approved based on credit histories.

 Credit card companies have liability laws that obligate the consumer to be liable for $50 in the event of fraud.
 You have 60 days to report fraudulent charges or activity for the credit card company to investigate.
 Credit card companies also offer assistance with purchase issues and can act fast should your card be stolen.

-Banks limit liability of consumer to just two days in the event of credit card fraud.
+Banks limit the liability of consumers to just two days in the event of debit card fraud.
 Any information reported after that time increases the liability to $500.
 Chances are good that many consumers will not notice something amiss in just two days.
-There are generally no additional warranty assistance on purchases made using a debit card.
-If the card is stolen or lost, the entire account is at risk until the loss can be reported and investigated.
-Bank accounts are generally frozen until the investigation has been completed so consumers have limited access to their money.

 Credit cards are good in the event of an emergency.
 The line of credit allows for purchases to be made within the credit limits.
 Using a debit cards means you need to have the cash on hand to help when something happens.